IN THIS POST:

 Prospective Overwatch Investigators have DOWNLOAD EVIDENCE buttons in their game menus.
 When they become active, it means that it's time to deal with the next case.
 Watching one match on average lasts 10 minutes.
 Upon completion, a verdict is issued.
 If the Investigator has a reasonable doubt about the player's fault, a decision on the ban isn't made.

 The selection process is based on various factors.
-One of the most important is playtime.
+Playtime is one of the most important.
 The player's skill level matters a lot as well.
-In general, careful selection of gamers allegedly helps Steam to attract as many skilled reviewers as possible.
+Steam enforces all bans issued through the Overwatch system, tying each ban directly to the offending player's Steam account.

 How to get Overwatch in CS:GO